kiwix/kiwix-js/README.md

 To get to know the Kiwix project better, please familiarize yourself with the content on https://www.kiwix.org.
 There is also a Kiwix [Slack](https://join.slack.com/t/kiwixoffline/shared_invite/enQtOTUyMTg4NzMxMTM4LTU0MzYyZDliYjdmMDYzYWMzNDA0MDc4MWE5OGM0ODFhYjAxNWIxMjVjZTU4MTkyODJlZWFkMmQ2YTZkYTUzZDY) group which you can join.

-## Unit tests

-Unit tests can be run by opening `tests/index.html` file in Firefox, Edge, or Chromium/Chrome.

-Before running the tests, a one-time set up is needed to fetch development dependencies from the npm registry.
-Run `npm ci --ignore-scripts` to fetch the same versions as we use in CI.

 ## Public releases and nightly builds

 The browser extensions are distributed through the stores of each vendor (see links above).
 But the packages are also saved in https://download.kiwix.org/release/browsers/ if necessary.